Vladimir Logothetti: Career

 Vladimir spoke fluently Czech, German, Romanian, Hungarian and Polish.
 He organised competitions between Czech and German speaking schoolboys and was active in the Uherské Hradiště Men's Chorus that he founded with his father.
 In 1863 he founded together with his brother Zdenko the first Moravian rowing club Rudenverein Moravia in Uherské Hradiště.

 Three false tries to come to a Moravian Compromise regulating the cohabitation of Czech and German speaking Moravians (in 1848, 1868 and 1871) got nowhere (the Moravian Compromise was finally made as late as in 1905) and Vladimir decided disappointed to leave active politics to return to the accustomed life of an active military.
 In 1877 he refused to candidate for the sixth term of the Diet and entered instead of that the Uhlan Squadron of the Royal Galician Home Guard.

-In 1882 Vladimir accepted the available function of Commander of the State Horse Breeding in Drogowitz (nu: Дрогобич/Drogobych in the Ukraine).
+In 1882 Vladimir accepted the available function of Commander of the State Horse Breeding in Drogowitz (Drohobych in Ukraine).
 In 1883 he changed this position for the more important one of Commander of the State Military Stud Farm in Radautz in the Bucovina.
 The postcard shows his official dwelling.
 Logothetti developed further the breeding of Carpathian Hucul ponies that were much used by the Austro-Hungarian Army for their endurance.

 On 7 December 1892 the 70 years old officer died due to adverse effects after a bad spill from his horse.
 His corpse was transferred to Bílovice and buried with military honour at the family cemetery.
 The Bílovice Voluntary Frire Brigade is memorating every fifth year their founder.

 Family

 Vladimir Logothetti married 25 October 1851 in the Catholic Cathedral of the Transylvanian capital Klausenburg (now Cluj-Napoca/Romania) with Maria Karolina Rosalia Johanna Countess Nemes de Hidvég et Oltszem (1826–1906).
 She was an offspring from the Catholic branch of an old Transylvanian noble lineage.
 The family was mostly Calvinist and acquired its title from the legendary Transylvanian Prince Gabriel Bethlen.
-The Calvinist branch had their own pews in the still-existing Hungarian Calvinist church in Fárkas útca (Wolfstrasse, now Strada Mihail Kogǎniceanu) in Kolozsvár (Cluj).
+The Calvinist branch had their own pews in the still-existing Hungarian Calvinist church in Fárkas útca (Wolfstrasse, now Strada Mihail Kogălniceanu) in Kolozsvár (Cluj).
 The Catholic branch reconverted in 1755 with Karolina's grandfather Ádam grof Nemes de Hídvégi (†1766).
 They acquired then the title of Count (gróf) and had in Klausenburg their own crypta in the Catholic University Church, the Piarist's or Academic Church.

 The married couple had four children: Hugo II (1852–1918), later a high Austro-Hungarian diplomat; Alfred (1853–1923), Austro-Hungarian army officer and after 1918 Romanian landowner; Rosalia (1856–1942), honorary lady of the Noble Ladies' Convent Maria Schul in Brünn (Brno); and Maria (1859–1929), married Paul Lamoral Baron Taxis von Bordogna und Valnigra (1852–1901).